Python-GIS-book/site/source/part1/chapter-01/md/00-motivation.md

 ![Global mean temperature anomaly map](https://www.ncdc.noaa.gov/sotc/service/global/map-blended-mntp/202001.png)

-*Global temperature anomalies for January 2020.
-Source: <https://www.ncdc.noaa.gov/sotc/global/201603>*.
+**Figure 2**.
+Global temperature anomalies for January 2020.
+Source: <https://www.ncdc.noaa.gov/sotc/global/201603>.

 And yet again, this helps us understand the data further.
 Not only do we see the changes in temperature, but now we see how temperatures vary in space across the globe.
 The drawback here is that we only see a single time snapshot, rather than a time series.
 Seeing both will require a truly remarkable visualization.